jiman94/ddd-hexagonal-architecture/README.md

 **Hexagonal Architecture** creates dependency rules can decouple the layers.
 The hexagonal architecture is also called the **Ports** and **Adapters**.
 The outer layers may only depend on the inner layers, and the inner layers should not rely on the outer ones.
 Each layer is defined as follows:

 ### 2.1.
 Infrastructure Layer
-The **Infrastructure Layer** contains code interfaces with application infrastructure – controllers, UI, persistence, and gateways to external systems.
-A web framework or persistence library will provide many of the objects in this layer.
-Concretions of domain repositories are placed in this layer, while the virtual interfaces are defined in the domain layer
+The **Infrastructure Layer** contains code interfaces with application infrastructure – controllers, UI, presenters, persistence, and gateways through the **input/output adapters** to external systems

 ### 2.2.
 Application Layer
-The **Application Layer** provides an API for all functionality provided by the application.
+The **Application Layer** provides an API for all **functionality/use cases** provided by the application.
+It contains **input/output ports**, **application-specific business rules** and **decision making**.
 It accepts commands from the client (web, API, or CLI) and translates them into values understood by the domain layer.
 For example, a RegisterUser service would accept a Data Transfer Object containing a new user's credentials and delegate responsibility for creating a user to the domain layer

 ### 2.3.
 Domain Layer
-The **Domain Layer** contains any **domain model**, **business logic**.
+The **Domain Layer** contains any **domain model**, **domain constraints/rules**.
 It deals entirely with **domain concepts** and **lacks knowledge of the outer layers**

+### The application layer has incoming ports (use cases) that are called from incoming adapters, implemented by services, that use outcoming ports that are implemented by outgoing adapters

 ![Hexagonal Architecture!](/assets/images/ddd_hexagonal_architecture.png "Hexagonal Architecture")